AIRe-Platform/aire-memory/README.md

 Publish the Fuctions app and then setup the following required environment values:

+- `AIRE_MODULE_ID` The identifier of the module as it is configured in the platform.
 - `AIRE_SERVICE_BASE` The endpoint of the AIRe Services module.
 - `AIRE_SERVICE_KEY` The service key for the AIRe Services module.
 - `TOKEN_SIGNING_KEY` The token signing key shared between the platform instance modules.